microsoft/WhatTheHack/066-OpenAIFundamentals/Coach/README.md

 	- If using Visual Studio Code, we also recommend installing [Anaconda](https://docs.anaconda.com/anaconda/install) OR [Miniconda](https://docs.anaconda.com/anaconda/install) for project environment management
 - [Python](https://www.python.org/downloads/) (version 3.7.1 or later), plus the package installer [pip](https://pypi.org/project/pip/)
 - [Azure Cognitive Search](https://learn.microsoft.com/azure/search) (Basic Tier) - This will be created during the Hack and is not necessary to get started.

+## Suggested Hack Agenda
+The following is guidance for hosting this hack versus directing students to self-administer.
+- Create a 2-week async format where participants work through these challenges at their own pace.
+There would be an initial synchronous kick-off call.
+Coaches would provide office hours a few times a week.
+In addition, there would be asynchronous support via a Microsoft Team's Channel - one channel per challenge that the subject matter experts/Coaches monitor for the duration of the hack.
+- Run the hack for 2-3 days with coach assistance.
+Have all the participants join the kickoff call.
+Create breakout rooms for each coach to work with their set of students.
+Encourage the participants to work with each other in a team.

 ## Repository Contents